-The GSS People Plan aims to ensure that the Government Statistician Group (GSG) is diverse and inclusive with a membership that reflects society in terms of age, gender, ethnicity, sexual orientation, disability and socio-economic background.
+The People Plan for the Government Statistical Service (GSS) aims to ensure that the Government Statistician Group (GSG) is diverse and inclusive with a membership that reflects society in terms of age, gender, ethnicity, sexual orientation, disability and socio-economic background.

 The GSS Careers Team are working to promote a culture that attracts, develops, retains and engages a diverse population across the profession.